Arjun-G-04/delta-web-2/README.md

 # delta-web-2
-This is my code for Task 2 of Delta Inductions 2023 (Web development)
+This is my space for learning canvas through MDN tutorial